Neurofeedback Therapy by Wayne Martin, LCSW, in Fort Worth, TX

 Now, what to do?
 Well, turn the movie back on, of course!
 And you do it by reactivating your prefrontal cortex with the help of the Neurofeedback.

 A bar graph immediately appears on the screen to guide you.
 It represents the infrared output of your prefrontal cortex.
 You watch the bar graph as it changes, reflecting the activity in your brain.
 Your task: figure out how to raise that bar by simultaneously focusing and relaxing.
 So you let tension go, release stress and distraction, and the bar rises towards the threshold.
 You focus and relax a little more and the bar goes higher.
 When you cross the threshold the system starts the movie up again, rewarding you for activating your prefrontal cortex.

 Each pause in the movie gives you the chance to exercise your brain, and over time you grow your ability to relax and focus simultaneously.
 This calm focus puts you in an ideal state of mind – for problem solving, for better focus at school or work, and for dealing with the stressors life throws you.

-HEG neurofeedback has been shown clinically effective in treating migraines.
+HEG neurofeedback has been shown clinically effective in treating migraines and ADD/ADHD.
 I also like to use this remarkable tool to help clients with high stress or anxiety to learn effective ways to bring the mind back into the present moment in a calm and focused way.
 Neurofeedback also has a nice two-way relationship with meditation where each helps the other work better.